MilanPokharna/TestingApp/README.md

-# TestingApp
+# TechnoTweets
-## It is just a prototype model of our project to test certain functionalities of our major project.
+## College applicaton
+This is a real world application for our college and can be found on playstore named Techno Tweets.
+Updated by - Tushar jain